The Plural of Nouns

 To form the plural for these words, add es to the end of the noun:

-- one sandwich two sandwiches
+- one sandwich

-- one match two matches
+- one match

-- one class two classes
+- one class

-- one box two boxes
+- one box

 Using Drag and Drop, decide which nouns need the plural ending -s and which nouns need the plural ending -es.